insure logo

 In most cases, a single claim should not cause your rate to rise, although certain types of claims — such as one for a dog bite — could quickly result in higher rates.

-Can a home insurance company drop you for filing a claim?
+Can a home insurance company cancel your coverage for filing a claim?

 Sources: